sixcious/infy-scroll/README.md

 - No Ads, No Tracking, No Bloat

 ## Introducing AJAX
 Since releasing Infy Scroll in August 2020, if you were to ask me what is the one feature I was working my hardest to implement — it's always been an append mode for [AJAX websites](https://developer.mozilla.org/docs/Glossary/AJAX).
 After two years of on and off development, I'm really proud to offer this completely new and innovative append mode in Version 0.8, The Eightfinity Edition.
+AJAX comes in two flavors: Iframe and Native.
 AJAX is mostly in the proof of concept stage right now, but does work on many sites, including Pixiv.

 #### AJAX Demo (Pixiv)
 <img src="https://raw.githubusercontent.com/sixcious/infy-scroll/main/assets/ajax.gif">